SEMICeu/documentation/artefact_generation.md

 ## Generation phase

 The toolchain provides a number of artefact generators.
-During the generation phase These artefact generators are executed in a parallel fashion on the same artefact.
+During the generation phase, these artefact generators are executed to produce the artefacts according to the [data specification expectation](./datamodel.md#data-specification-categories).
+The result of the generation process is stored in the generated repository under the path defined by the `urlref` provided by the publication point.
+For instance, the generated artefacts for the [example publication point](https://github.com/SEMICeu/uri.semic.eu-publication/blob/example/config/dev/publication.json#L3) are found [here](https://github.com/SEMICeu/uri.semic.eu-generated/tree/example/doc/core-vocabulary/core-person).
 Below we provide a short description for each artefact generator.

 During the editing of a data specification editors should not be concerned with the internal details of the artefact generators.